ayan-choradia/NotionSearch/README.md

 # NotionSearch
-Created a clone of Notion search bar that pop up when CTRL+K is pressed .
+Created a clone of Notion search bar that pop up menu appers when CTRL+K is pressed .